Drawing in the Scene

 To move a point without a normal, switch to the Select tool ().
 Click on the point and drag it.
 To add a normal to the point, click on it in the scene and click the Add disk button ().

 You can also change the orientation of a disk by drawing over it.
 To do this, make sure the Draw points tool () is selected.
 Hold the cursor over the point you want to edit.
-The cursor will turn green to indicate that you can adjust the disk’s angle:
+The cursor will turn green to indicate that you can adjust the disk’s angle.
+Drag to adjust the angle and release the mouse button when finished.

 You can also flip selected disks by clicking on the Flip tangents and disks button ().